ON MAY 30th the Religion of Antinous honors Saint Joan of Arc who was burned as a heretic on this day in 1431.

 She was a peasant girl who led the armies of the King of France against the occupying forces of the English.
 She claimed to have been chosen by God to drive the English from France and deliver the country to her King.

-Joan of Arc said that she conversed daily with Saints Catherine and Margaret and St. Michael the Archangel.
+Joan of Arc said she conversed daily with Saints Catherine and Margaret and St. Michael the Archangel.
 Her greatest victory was the liberation of Orleans, where Charles, then Dauphin, was crowned as King of France.

 She was later captured by the English and subsequently tried by the Church and burned as a heretic.
-The focus of her trial was upon the nature of her visions, which the inquisitors condemned as Demonic, and upon her refusal to wear women's clothing.
+The focus of her trial was upon the nature of her visions, which the inquisitors condemned as Demonic, and upon her refusal to wear traditional women's clothing.

 Joan of Arc was in essence the most courageous of all who defy gender stereotypes, whose insistence upon male dress and hair style, and occupation as a warrior was the excuse used by the Church for her condemnation and subsequent burning as a heretic.
 The Church however reversed this decision in 1909 by beatifying her, and then finally consecrating her as a saint in 1920.